Near-Optimal Partially Observable Reinforcement Learning with Partial Online State Information: Introduction

 \section{Introduction}

-Partially observable Markov decision processes (POMDPs) model reinforcement learning systems, where an agent interacts with the environment sequentially without observing the latent state.
-In these systems, the agent only has access to a noisy observation randomly generated by the state via an emission probability distribution.
-The goal of the agent is to achieve a large expected cumulative reward.
-POMDPs generalize the classic (fully-observable) MDPs, and have been applied to capture many real-world applications.
-For example, an AI-trained robot often receives noisy observations of the environment from its sensors due to sensory noise~\citep{akkaya2019solving}; Autonomous cars typically do not receive a global view of traffic conditions due to their limited reception~\citep{levinson2011towards}.
-Similar scenarios can occur in games~\citep{berner2019dota}, healthcare~\citep{hauskrecht2000planning}, recommendation systems~\citep{li2010contextual}, economic systems~\citep{zheng2020ai}, and so forth.
+\IEEEPARstart{W}{e} investigate partially observable Markov decision processes (POMDPs) in reinforcement learning (RL) systems, where an agent interacts sequentially with an environment without observing the underlying latent states.
+Instead, the agent must rely on imperfect observations generated by an emission model based on these latent states.
+The goal is to maximize cumulative reward over time.
+POMDPs generalize the classic (i.e., fully observable) Markov decision processes (MDPs) and serve as powerful frameworks for modeling and analyzing various real-world applications.
+For example, in wireless channel scheduling~\cite{zhao2007decentralized,chen2008joint,ouyang2015exploiting}, a user selects one channel for data transmission at each time while the channel conditions evolve dynamically.
+Due to sensing and probing constraints, the user often cannot access complete information on all channel conditions.
+Similarly, autonomous vehicles face limited visibility of global traffic conditions due to constrained reception~\cite{levinson2011towards}, and AI-trained robots typically receive noisy observations of the environment from their sensors due to sensory noise~\cite{akkaya2019solving}.
+These challenges are also prevalent in diverse domains, including healthcare~\cite{hauskrecht2000planning}, recommendation systems~\cite{li2010contextual}, games~\cite{berner2019dota}, and economic modeling~\cite{zheng2020ai}.

-Existing information-theoretical results have shown that learning in general POMDPs is intractable and PSPACE-complete~\citep{papadimitriou1987complexity,mundhenk2000complexity,vlassis2012computational,krishnamurthy2016pac}.
-This is in contrast to classic MDPs, where many efficient learning algorithms have been developed, e.g.,~\citet{azar2017minimax,jin2018q,jin2020provably,agarwal2019reinforcement,ayoub2020model,dann2015sample,agarwal2020pc}.
-The challenge of POMDPs mainly lies in the lack of latent state information, such that the Markov property that simplifies classic MDPs does not hold any more.
+Existing information-theoretic results show that learning in general POMDPs is intractable in the worst case~\cite{krishnamurthy2016pac}, and planning in POMDPs is PSPACE-complete~\cite{papadimitriou1987complexity,mundhenk2000complexity}.
+This stands in contrast to fully observable MDPs, for which numerous efficient algorithms have been developed~\cite{azar2017minimax,jin2018q,agarwal2019reinforcement,bai2019provably,jin2020provably,ayoub2020model,xie2020learning,foster2021statistical,wang2021online,jin2022v,shi2023nearswitch,zhu2023provably,zhong2023can,shi2023near}.
+The main challenge in POMDPs lies in the lack of latent state information: the Markov property that simplifies fully observable MDPs does not hold for the agent's observations.
+Without this property, the agent can no longer rely on the current observation alone to predict future observations and rewards, and instead must account for the entire history of past observations and actions, \emph{exponentially} increasing the complexity of planning and learning.